joe-p/boxed-pages/README.md

 ##### Contract Development

 Developers will need to chunk their logic up in 8kb chunks.
 Extra care also needs to be taken to make sure the contract is never updated in a deadlocked or vulnerable state.
 This is also functionality that could potentially be integrated directly into Puya/AlgoKit app clients.

+## Recommendations

+For most apps that are larger than today's program limit, the self updating pattern is likely the most useful.
+This is especially true if your app already requires extra transactions for references and/or op-ups.
+The other strong contender is the static orchestrator due to the client-side and transaction group simplicity, but this pattern falls apart when you need to have transaction arguments.